+Cellars

+Repair category:

 Notes: None.

-Electricity

-Repair category: 1

-Notes: No significant defects evident.
+Electricity Repair category: 2 Notes: I would recommend that the electrical installation be checked and tested by an NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.
+Further advice will be available from a qualified NICEIC/SELECT registered contractor.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category:

-Notes: No significant defect evident.
+Notes: No significant defects evident.

 Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.